66HEX/flow-prediction/README.md

 # Flow

-React library for predicting cursor movement and preloading links using Kalman filter.
+React library for predicting cursor movement and preloading links using Particle filter.

 ## Project Status